Ryan Van Natten

 Ryan Van Natten (born November 11, 1987) is an American-born ice dancer who currently competes for Mexico with partner Corenne Bruhns.
 Together, they are the 2012 Mexican national champions.

-Van Natten is a member of the Lumbee Native American tribe by his mother Becky (Lowery) Van Natten.
+Van Natten is a member of the state-recognized Lumbee Tribe of North Carolina by his mother Becky (Lowery) Van Natten.
 His mother is a registered nurse while his father, Peter Van Natten, is a Chief Petty Officer (United States) in the US Coast Guard.